Bonnie Tyler: 1979–1981: Diamond Cut and Goodbye to the Island

-Ronnie Scott and Steve Wolfe produced Tyler's third album, Diamond Cut, with Robin Geoffrey Cable.
-Released in February 1979, it was a Top 20 record in Finland, Norway and Sweden, but only reached 145 in the US.
+Scott and Wolfe produced Tyler's third album, Diamond Cut, with Robin Geoffrey Cable.
+Released in February 1979, it was a Top 20 record in Finland, Norway, and Sweden, but only reached No. 145 in the US.
 Tyler felt that RCA was pushing her to record more country-oriented music, which frustrated her.
-The album yielded one major hit, "My Guns Are Loaded", which peaked at no. 10 on the Canadian AC chart.
+The album yielded one major hit, "My Guns Are Loaded", which peaked at No. 10 on the Canadian AC chart.

 In the summer of 1979, Tyler had another UK Top 40 hit with "(The World Is Full of) Married Men".
-She recorded it for a film adaptation of Jackie Collins' novel of the same name.
-Tyler performs the song during the film's closing titles.

-In November 1979, Tyler represented the United Kingdom at the Yamaha World Popular Song Festival in Japan.
-She won the Grand Prix International award for her performance of "Sitting on the Edge of the Ocean", written by Ronnie Scott and Steve Wolfe.
-They co-produced Tyler's fourth album, Goodbye to the Island, with Hugh Murphy.
+She recorded it for a film adaptation of Jackie Collins' novel of the same name, and she performed the song during the film's closing titles.
+In November 1979, Tyler represented the UK at the Yamaha World Popular Song Festival in Japan.
+She won the Grand Prix International award for her performance of "Sitting on the Edge of the Ocean", written by Scott and Wolfe.
+They co-produced her fourth album, Goodbye to the Island, with Hugh Murphy.
 Released in 1981, it only charted in Norway.
-RCA invited Tyler to extend her contract for another five years, but she declined, expressing disillusionment with her artistic image and noting a scarcity of performance opportunities in the aftermath of several unsuccessful singles.
+RCA invited her to extend her contract for another five years, but she declined, expressing disillusionment with her artistic image and noting a scarcity of performance opportunities in the aftermath of several unsuccessful singles.